-The AHDB Economics & Analysis Data Operations Team will be responsible for data processing.
+AHDB will be the data processor for the DP system.
+The AHDB Economics & Analysis Data Operations Team will be responsible for undertaking any data processing work.
 The team will employ the same rules and working procedures as for commercially sensitive supply chain usage data.
-These include individuals having restricted data access confidentiality contracts signed annually and secure data storage on AHDB archives.
+These include individuals having restricted data access, confidentiality contracts signed annually and secure data storage on AHDB archives.
+The AHDB Cereals & Oilseeds Market Specialists will have access to the processed data for the purposes outlined in section 6.2.5.and communication of the outputs to levy payers and stakeholders.